ArshnoorSingh07/Counter-App/README.md

 ## How to Use

-Open `index.html` in a browser and use the buttons to increment or decrement the counter.
+Open `index.html` in a browser and use the buttons to increment or decrement the counter